You are here: Home About Us

 Photographs by Louise Abbott:

-Louise’s photographs have appeared in more than thirty photo anthologies, including Une Histoire des Québécoises en Photos; Hivers; Regards du Québec; Montréal au XXe siècle; Treasures of the National Archives of Canada; and Children in Photography–150 Years.
+Louise’s photographs have appeared in more than thirty photo anthologies, including Une Histoire des Québécoises en Photos; Hivers; Regards du Québec; Montréal au XXe siècle; Treasures of the National Archives of Canada; and Children in Photography: 150 Years.

 Her photographs have also appeared in various non-fiction books, including Haiti: The Duvaliers and their Legacy (McGraw-Hill, 1988), written by her sister, internationally acclaimed author Elizabeth Abbott.

 Her work has been exhibited in Canada, Mexico, and Europe.
-For a list of some of her exhibitions, see Vox

 Louise has received arts awards from the Canada Council, the Quebec Ministry of Cultural Affairs (now CALQ), the J.W.
-McConnell Family Foundation, and other private foundations.
+McConnell Family Foundation, the Bannerman Foundation, and other private foundations.
 In 2002 she won the Norman Kucharsky Award for Cultural and Artistic Journalism given by PWAC (the Professional Writers Association of Canada) and the Greg Clark Internship Award given by the Canadian Journalism Foundation.

 Niels Jensen is both an award-winning furniture designer-cabinetmaker and an award-winning photographer.
 In 2003 he began to collaborate with Louise Abbott on photographic projects.
-He and Louise live in the hamlet of Tomifobia in the municipality of Ogden but travel frequently on assignment, often on their Honda motorcycle.
-As a husband-and-wife team, they have produced photo-essays for newspapers like the (Montreal) Gazette and magazines like Heritage, along with a book on the agricultural history of the Eastern Townships titled The Heart of the Farm.
-They have also co-produced more than one dozen video documentaries.
+He and Louiselive in the hamlet of Tomifobia in the municipality of Ogden but travel frequently on assignment.
+As a husband-and-wife team, they have produced photo-essays for newspapers like the (Montreal) Gazette and magazines like Heritage, along with a book on the agricultural history of the Eastern Townships titled The Heart of the Farm andEeyou Istchee: Land of the Cree / Terre des Cris.
+They have also co-produced many video documentaries.Â